technicallySpeaking/technicallySpeaking.github.io/digressions.md

 ## Voice

+### Shopcast

+Unsatisfied with perceived limitations of Google Assistant, the team worked to build out a human centered shopping experience that tied voice commands to a rich visual component.
+The user can have a casual conversation with Google assistant that prompts collections of products to be displayed on a near by television.

 ### Solar Pro

 Illustrating the potential to create experiences as a byproduct of preexisting data, Jason built an Alexa skill that exposes energy consumption in a more human friendly way.